 This RFP contains Submittal Forms, which must be completed by the offeror and submitted as their proposal.
-An electronic copy of the forms is posted along with this RFP.
+Electronic copies of the forms are posted along with this RFP.
 Offerors shall not re-create these forms, create their own forms, or edit the format structure of the forms unless permitted to do so.